¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 Failure to comply with the prior authorization requirements will result in benefits being reduced.

 Network providers cannot bill you for services for which they fail to obtain prior authorization as required.
-Benefits will not be reduced for failure to comply with prior authorization requirements prior to an emergency.
-However, you must contact us as soon as reasonably possible after the emergency occurs.
+Benefits will not be reduced for failure to comply with prior authorization requirements prior to receiving emergency services.
+However, you must contact us as soon as reasonably possible after you receive the emergency services.

 G) Drug Exceptions Timeframes and Enrollee Responsibilities